2X MATCH: BREAKING NEWS: BCRF-Supported COMET Trial Reports Promising Early Results on Active Monitoring for DCIS

 Impact

 Most breast cancers are not the result of inherited mutations in cancer causing genes.
-For families with a high incidence of breast cancer, however, a genetic component may underlie an inherited risk.
-The BRCA genes (BRCA1 and BRCA2) are the most common of these inherited mutations, but scientists have uncovered many more genes that may be implicated in an increased risk of breast cancer.
+For families with a high incidence of breast cancer, however, a genetic component may underlie an increased risk.
+The BRCA genes (BRCA1 and BRCA2) are the most common heritable risk genes, but scientists have uncovered many more genes that may be implicated in an increased risk of breast cancer.
 Testing for mutations in BRCA1, BRCA2, and other susceptibility genes has become nearly routine, and will become more so in the years to come.
 Despite this, there is little guidance available to doctors in how to provide the best care for women with a genetic susceptibility to breast cancer.
 Dr. Robson and his team employ advanced technologies that incorporate information from genetic tests to enhance the precision of genetic risk assessment in women with mutations in BRCA or other susceptibility gene.
-This includes utilizing genomic markers to define a risk modifying panel, called polygenic risk score (PRS) to help women gain a better understanding of their breast cancer risk which can lead to more informed decisions about their preventive and screening care.
+This includes utilizing genomic markers to create a risk modifying panel, called polygenic risk score (PRS) to help women gain a better understanding of their breast cancer risk which can lead to more informed decisions about their preventive and screening care.

 Progress thus far